dancinllama/lightning-components-tutorial/create-contactlist-component.md

     - The **init** handler is defined to execute some code when the component is initialized.
 That code (**doInit**) is defined in the component's.
 **client-side controller** (you'll implement the controller in the next step).
     - ```<aura:iteration>``` is used to iterate through the list of contacts and create an ```<li>``` for each contact
+    - We will be using the recordId attribute later on.

 1. Click **File** > **Save** to save the file.